Docs

 Documentation versions (currently viewingVaadin 24)

-Introduction to Vaadin Copilot, a visual, AI-powered development tool.
+Introduction to Vaadin Copilot, a visual, AI-empowered development tool.

-Vaadin Copilot is a handy development tool that’s ready to assist you whenever you run an application in development mode.
-Copilot is a visual development tool and it’s an AI-powered assistant.
-You can inspect and edit the UI, and use generative AI to help with a variety of tasks.
+Vaadin Copilot is a useful tool that’s ready to assist you when you run an application in development mode.
+Copilot is a visual development tool, and it’s an AI-empowered assistant.
+With it, you can inspect and edit the UI, and use generative AI to help with a variety of tasks.

-Copilot functionality that makes changes to code, including but not limited to AI functionality, requires that you log in and accept the terms and conditions.
+Copilot functionality that makes changes to code, including but not limited to AI functionality, requires you to log in and accept the terms and conditions.
 This functionality is available for all subscribers.

 Getting Started

-See how to Start a Project for more information.
-Be sure you add a Hilla view.
-Also, see how to Import to an IDE, and Run an Application.
+See the Start a Project guide for more information.
+Also, see the Import to an IDE, and Run an Application documentation pages.

 • After downloading, unzip the project.